robmoss/git-is-my-lab-book/src/references.md

 - The Software Carpentry Foundation publishes [many lessons](https://software-carpentry.org/lessons/), including [Version Control with Git](https://swcarpentry.github.io/git-novice/).

+- [A Quick Introduction to Version Control with Git and GitHub](https://doi.org/10.1371/journal.pcbi.1004668) provides a short guide to using Git and GitHub.
+  It presents an example of analysing publicly available ChIP-seq data with Python.
+  The repository for the article is also [publicly available](https://github.com/jdblischak/git-for-science).

 ## Performing peer code review

 - [The Art of Giving and Receiving Code Reviews (Gracefully)](https://www.alexandra-hill.com/2018/06/25/the-art-of-giving-and-receiving-code-reviews/)